Rabbit dental checks at Clarendon Street Vets

 Signs of rabbit dental disease include:

 - Swelling of the jaw, particularly noticeable along the lower edge of the mandible

 - Excessive salivation and drooling

 - An inability to fully close the mouth

 - Watery eye with matting of the hair in the corner

 - Swollen appearance of the eye caused by infections behind the eyeball

 Don’t feed muesli-style diets as these will cause long-term problems – a high-fibre diet is essential.
 You should not allow your rabbit to be a selective feeder and, of course, only buy quality products if you can.

-If you live in Cambridge and need some help, please don’t hesitate to call us, Anna and the team are always happy to help.
+If you live in Cambridge and need some help, please don’t hesitate to call us, Sarah and the team are always happy to help.